Nicola1503/SecuredNotesApp/README.md

  Key Features:

- 1. User Authentification
+ 1. User Authentication
     - Secure login system to ensure that only authorized users can access their notes.
-    - Passwords are hashed using secure algorythms for storage.
+    - Passwords are hashed using secure algorithms for storage.

 2. Create, Read, Update, Delete (CRUD) Operations:
     - Add new notes with a title and content.